-People in Colorado are growing their income faster than any other state in the country
+Coloradans’ income is increasing faster than any other state in US

-I have a feeling a lot of people who will read this will think the same thing I did… “This study didn’t effect me, unfortunately.”
+I have a feeling a lot of people who will read this will think the same thing I did…”This study didn’t affect me, unfortunately.”

 Top 10 states where incomes increased most from 2019-2024: